 With news of security leaks and data breaches becoming all too common, keeping people’s information safe and staying compliant with regulations is essential in today’s business landscape.
+Additionally, as brick and mortar locations in the US close due to COVID-19, many companies are moving online and going global.
+As a result, more businesses are newly subject to GDPR requirements, but left with one question: what is GDPR?

 If you think GDPR compliance doesn’t apply to you because your company or organization is outside the European Union (EU) or European Economic Area (EEA), we invite you to keep reading.
 This information is important and these regulations also pertain to the exportation of citizens’ personal data to outside the EU and EEA.
 Being non-compliant with these regulations can lead to large fines and reputational damage for businesses and companies.